 At just 13-years-old, Vumilia had supported herself through primary school, earning money collecting and selling firewood.
 But after completing primary school, she despaired in the knowledge that she could not progress to secondary school.
 Like many families, the cost of uniforms, books, shoes and school fees were beyond Vumilia’s parents’ means.
-And, to make matters worse, the nearest school was 10km away.
+And, to make matters worse, the nearest school was over 6 miles (10km) away.

 Her grandmother said that Vumilia felt helpless, refusing to eat and crying every day.
 “She would ask me ‘Why is there no one to support me?’
 I could only say, ‘You see how our life is.
 We cannot afford your school fees.’”
 All Vumilia could do was wait.

-Vumilia used to start her 10 km walk to school at 4.30 a.m. every day
+Vumilia used to start her 6 mile (10km) walk to school at 4.30 a.m. every day

 Vumilia and her classmates complete forms identifying their school needs to CAMFED